-The purpose of this rule is to recognise and provide for the continuation, and some expansion, of the current commercial activities operating at Farmers Corner, within Area 1 on the Outline Development Plan.
+The purpose of this rule is to recognise and provide for the continuation, and some expansion, of the current commercial visitor and tourist-based activities operating at Farmers Corner, within Area 1 on the Outline Development Plan.
 The limitations within the rule as to the type and nature of commercial activities provided for reflect those contained in the consent conditions through which the Farmers Corner operation was established.
-This ensures that the commercial activities are aimed at the tourist market.
+This ensures that the commercial activities are limited to visitor and tourism activities, or ancillary activities that support tourism activities.
 It is not anticipated that commercial activities more generally will be established on the site.